 Allowing acquitted conduct to be considered in sentencing exacerbates the trial penalty, which is generally manifested in the significant difference in sentence between what a defendant receives via plea bargain and what his or her sentence would be if convicted at trial.
 This trial penalty has virtually eliminated the constitutional right to a trial in the federal system.
 It also contributes to the possibility of innocent people pleading guilty, because they fear the long and harsh sentence they would receive if convicted at trial, even if the chance of conviction is remote.
-The crucial constitutional protection provided by the right to trial by jury is weakened when a defendant may be sentenced based on conduct even if he or she is acquitted of that conduct by a jury.
+The crucial constitutional protection provided by the right to trial by jury is weakened when a defendant may be sentenced based on conduct even if he or she is acquitted of that very conduct by a jury.
 This contributes to coercive plea bargaining and to the trial penalty.

-We urge you to support this bill, which would eliminate an unjust practice and would strengthen the protections our Constitution provides.
+This important bill would eliminate an unjust practice and would strengthen the protections our Constitution provides.
+We urge the Committee to approve it without amendments.